UTSI Faculty Assembly Bylaws

-Five members shall serve on the Executive Committee.
-These include the President, the President-elect, the Past President, the Secretary and a member-at-large.
-The Nominations Committee serves to identify candidates for President-Elect, Secretary and the member-at-large.
+Eight members shall serve on the Executive Committee.
+These include the President, the President-elect, the Past President and the Secretary.
+Four regular members shall be elected from the Assembly, shall serve for a two-year term and shall be elected in pairs on alternate years.
+They may be re-elected.
+The Nominations Committee serves to identify candidates for President-Elect, Secretary and regular members.
 The President shall be the Chairperson of the Executive Committee.
 Each person on the committee shall have one vote.

-The Executive Committee shall interact with The Executive Director concerning information presented to it by other Committees or by the Assembly.
+The Executive Committee shall interact with The Institute Administration concerning information presented to it by other Committees or by the Assembly.

 2. The Education Committee

-The Executive Director shall be both an Ex-officio Member of the Education Committee and its Chairperson.
-The remaining members shall be the Program Coordinators representing each Degree-granting Program within The Institute.
-Said Program Coordinators shall be appointed in concurrence with the appropriate Department Head at UTK and the Institute Faculty of that Program.
+The Dean of Academic Affairs shall be both an Ex-officio Member of the Education Committee and its Chairperson.
+The Dean of Admissions and Student Affairs shall be an Advisory Member of the Committee.
+The remaining members shall be the Program Chairpersons representing each Degree-granting Program within The Institute.
+Said Program Chairpersons shall be appointed by the Dean for Academic Affairs in concurrence with the appropriate Department Head at UTK and the Institute Faculty of that Program.

 3. The Research Committee